gauravk-optimus/testpoc/README.md

 # UWP App UI Test Automation

-Main objective of this project is to create the automation test framework for UWP App UI Test Automation using Appium using WinAppDriver as target driver with TestNG, Maven framework using Java Programming language.
-For POC purpose we have use Windows 10 Calculator app.
+Main objective of this project is to create the automation test framework for UWP App UI Test Automation with Appium using WinAppDriver as target driver with TestNG, Maven and Java Programming language.
+For POC purpose we have used Windows 10 Calculator app.

 ## Getting Started